FenuPhilip/Pencognito/the-pencognito-journey.md

 Which is how this thing ended up, in its final form, as a small WiFi rover that hunts down anything red in its camera's view, closes in on it with genuinely tuned PID steering instead of just lurching around, and takes a swing at it with a second motor when it arrives — which is exactly the kind of unhinged desk-side chaos gremlin that "sneaks up and messes with whatever red object catches its eye on your desk" energy that makes it fun rather than just another remote-control car.

 The most recent chapter was just getting the laptop and the board talking to each other reliably again — a timeout that turned out to be the laptop script pointed at the wrong port for the video stream (it needed to be 81, not 80, since that's where the stream server actually lives on the ESP32 side), and then a 404 after that fix, which usually means the board answered but the currently-running firmware didn't actually have the route being asked for — worth double-checking with a fresh reflash and a look at the Serial Monitor on boot to confirm the camera initialized properly and the board actually got to the point of registering its handlers.

+Actually it was cool and to watch the bot sneaking to the target really slow , tracking it without missing, and when within range , a sudden and unexpected blow sends it flying. we saw the audience watching it patiently ,in anticipation whether it will strike or not , like watching a football game. should have seen the faces when they understood what the motor arm mounted on the top is for. we were able to create that element of surprise.